 Q: What is the closure type for this project?

-A: This pattern uses a center back (CB) slit.
-No, I’m not doing a thread loop — I’ll be subbing a hook & eye!
+A: This pattern uses a center back (CB) slit and a button and thread loop.
+But I’m not doing a thread loop — I’ll be subbing a hook & eye!

 Q: What seam finish is the best for our project?